cometchat/chat-sdk-ios/README.md

 pod install
 ```

-If you're facing any issues while installing pods then use below command.
+If you're facing any issues while installing pods then use the below command.

 ```bash